Start An Online Business: Everything You Need to Know

 If you are setting up your own website outside of a platform like eBay or Etsy, you will need to choose your domain name as soon as possible.
 You will need to ensure that it is available and ready to use.
 After you have secured your domain, you will then begin setting up your website.
 You can outsource this process, or you can do it yourself with some easy to use templates.

 If you need help learning more about starting an online business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.